 So What Kinds of Improvements DO Pay Off?

 There are some features that tend to pay a better return on investment.
-Let’s take a look at a few of those.
+These are some of the improvements that will bring the best bathroom remodeling return on investment.

 SinksA new sink may not strike you as overly sexy, but it's so important to a bathroom.
 It's something you use every day.
 It's often the first thing you see when you enter the bathroom (or when a potential buyer comes in).
 Nothing makes a bathroom feel dated faster than an outdated sink with aging fixtures.
 If possible, go for double sinks and vanities.
 They are so much more convenient (and aesthetically appealing), and they are something homebuyers look for.
 A double vanity is both a good investment for you and for potential buyers.
 In fact, there are homebuyers that won’t even consider purchasing a home that doesn’t have a double vanity.